 ‘I read a number of Thomas Hardy’s works.
 His delineation of West Country folk was so true to life that fiction became fact and fact fiction’ – (18).

-Interestingly, James finds a great deal of turmoil in the idea of being an intellectual, or someone who engages in intellectual discourse.
-James explains that ‘in after years I have had periods of depression, doubts of my own spiritual and intellectual worthiness…but I have always known that my office as a Christian minister was of divine appointment’ (16).
-What James explores is the dynamic relationship between working class identity and writing and reading, that is often associated with the wealthy and privileged.
-James exhibits a kind of self-deprecating tone whenever the topic of reading is breached in the manuscript.
+Interestingly, Alfred finds a great deal of turmoil in the idea of being an intellectual, or someone who engages in intellectual discourse.
+Alfred explains that ‘in after years I have had periods of depression, doubts of my own spiritual and intellectual worthiness…but I have always known that my office as a Christian minister was of divine appointment’ (16).
+What Alfred explores is the dynamic relationship between working class identity and writing and reading, that is often associated with the wealthy and privileged.
+Alfred exhibits a kind of self-deprecating tone whenever the topic of reading is breached in the manuscript.
 He comparatively regards himself as lesser than his friends and peers, stating that ‘the books I thought good were second rate, as I soon discovered’ (23).
-Some readers might presume to think these kinds of thoughts to be shallow, that James is concerning himself so much with how his intelligence is perceived by the people around him.
+Some readers might presume to think these kinds of thoughts to be shallow, that Alfred is concerning himself so much with how his intelligence is perceived by the people around him.
 I disagree.
-What James demonstrates is a conflict shared between the religious constancy of a desire to be a minister and the intellectual politicking that apparently surrounds it.
+What Alfred demonstrates is a conflict shared between the religious constancy of a desire to be a minister and the intellectual politicking that apparently surrounds it.

-Gordon, James A. ‘A Soul Remembering: An Intimate Autobiography’, Burnett Archive of Working-Class Autobiographies, University of Brunel Library, Special Collection
+James, A. G. ‘A Soul Remembering: An Intimate Autobiography’, Burnett Archive of Working-Class Autobiographies, University of Brunel Library, Special Collection

 Johnson, D. (1982).
 The Methodist Quest for an Educated Ministry.
 Church History, 51(3).

 Williams, S. (1996).
 The Language of Belief: An Alternative Agenda for the Study of Victorian Working-Class Religion.
 Journal of Victorian Culture, pp.303-317.